jmtfeliciano/YaleGitHubConduct/README.md

 ## YaleGitHubConduct

 My published __Code of Conduct__.
-This is a set of norms I expect from everyone who will participate in Github-related events at Yale.
+This is a set of norms I expect from everyone who will participate in GitHub-related events at Yale.
 There is a zero-tolerance policy for any type of discrimination.

 ### The basic, but important, code of conduct expected from the community:
 - __Respect__ for all members of our community regardless of their educational background, race, gender, sexual orientation, national origin, etc.